-When HUD updates its FMRs, the PHA must update its payment standards if the standards are no longer within the basic range [24 CFR 982.503(b)].
-HUD may require the PHA to make further adjustments if it determines that rent burdens for assisted families in the PHA's jurisdiction are unacceptably high [24 CFR 982.503(g)].
+When HUD updates its FMRs, COC must update its payment standards if the standards are no longer within the basic range [24 CFR 982.503(b)].
+HUD may require COC to make further adjustments if it determines that rent burdens for assisted families in COC's jurisdiction are unacceptably high 24 CFR 982.503(g)].

-The PHA will review the appropriateness of the payment standards on an annual basis when the new FMR is published, and at other times as determined necessary.
-In addition to ensuring the payment standards are always within the "basic range" the PHA will consider the following factors when determining whether an adjustment should be made to the payment standard schedule:
+COC will review the appropriateness of the payment standards on an annual basis when the new FMR is published, and at other times as determined necessary.
+In addition to ensuring the payment standards are always within the "basic range" COC will consider the following factors when determining whether an adjustment should be made to the payment standard schedule:

-Funding Availability: The PHA will review the budget to determine the impact projected subsidy adjustments will have on funding available for the program and the number of families served.
-The PHA will compare the number of families who could be served under revised payment standard amounts with the number assisted under current payment standard amounts.
+Funding Availability: COC will review the budget to determine the impact projected subsidy adjustments will have on funding available for the program and the number of families served.
+COC will compare the number of families who could be served under revised payment standard amounts with the number assisted under current payment standard amounts.

 Rent Burden of Participating Families: Rent burden will be determined by identifying the percentage of families, for each unit size, that are paying more than 30 percent of their monthly adjusted income as the family share.
-When 40 percent or more of families, for any given unit size, are paying more than 30 percent of adjusted monthly income as the family share, the PHA will consider increasing the payment standard.
-In evaluating rent burdens, the PHA will not include families renting a larger unit than their family unit size.
+When 40 percent or more of families, for any given unit size, are paying more than 30 percent of adjusted monthly income as the family share, COC will consider increasing the payment standard.
+In evaluating rent burdens, COC will not include families renting a larger unit than their family unit size.

-Quality of Units Selected: The PHA may review the quality of units selected by participant families when making the determination of the percent of income families are paying for housing, to ensure that payment standard increases are only made when needed to reach the mid-range of the market.
+Quality of Units Selected: COC will review the quality of units selected by participant families when making the determination of the percent of income families are paying for housing, to ensure that payment standard increases are only made when needed to reach the mid-range of the market.

-Changes in Rent to Owner: The PHA may review a sample of the units to determine how often owners are increasing or decreasing rents and the average percent of increases/decreases by bedroom size.
+Changes in Rent to Owner: COC may review a sample of the units to determine how often owners are increasing or decreasing rents and the average percent of increases/decreases by bedroom size.

-Unit Availability: The PHA will review the availability of units for each unit size, particularly in areas with low concentrations of poor and minority families.
+Unit Availability: COC will review the availability of units for each unit size, particularly in areas with low concentrations of poor and minority families.

-Lease-up Time and Success Rate: The PHA will consider the percentage of families that are unable to locate suitable housing before the voucher expires and whether families are leaving the jurisdiction to find affordable housing.
+Lease-up Time and Success Rate: COC will consider the percentage of families that are unable to locate suitable housing before the voucher expires and whether families are leaving the jurisdiction to find affordable housing.